-(e) The permittee must determine the rolling 30-day average for each applicable operating limit from all recorded readings, except as allowed in paragraph (c) of this condition.

-(f) The permittee shall record and maintain the results of each inspection, calibration, and/or validation check performed on a CMS.
+- (e) For the operating load, the permittee must determine the rolling 30-day average from all recorded readings, except as allowed in paragraph (c) of this condition. - (f) The permittee shall record and maintain the results of each inspection, calibration, and/or validation check performed on a CMS.